Dealing With Negative Buyer Feedback on eBay

-This is why eBay has a dispute functionality, allowing you to report an issue like this to be reviewed by their team.
-Ebay will investigate common problems like unpaid items and feedback extortion, where customers threaten to blackmail sellers with bad reviews unless they receive discounted or free items.
-As long as you keep good records of your interactions and do your best to remain a credible seller, you should be able to minimize negative feedback and, in some cases, get it removed entirely.
+This is why eBay has a dispute functionality, allowing you to report an issue like this to be reviewed by their team. eBay will investigate common problems like unpaid items and feedback extortion, where customers threaten to blackmail sellers with bad reviews unless they receive discounted or free items.
+As long as you keep good records of your interactions and do your best to remain a credible seller, you should be able to minimize negative feedback and, in some cases, achieve negative eBay feedback removal.

 Sell More.
 Work Less.